 You can also try using a pencil, instead of a marker, as mentioned above.
 Markers write similarly no matter the angle or pressure used.
 Pens and pencils need more control and finesse.
 We use preschooler-friendly pencils that are more manageable for little hands.

-- Cute Pencil Set for Children - Pre-sharpened number 2 pencils for writing and drawing; Easy to hold for small hands, perfect for kindergarteners and...
+- Cute Pencil Set for Children - Pre-sharpened number 2 beginner pencils for writing and drawing; Easy to hold for small hands, perfect for...

 Instead of throwing the page out after your child traces it once with a pen or pencil, allow them to trace multiple times with their finger, a pencil, or pen.
 My daughter will happily trace the same line many times.